Emotional-Toys/l-code/README.md

         ENDIF

 :BallDir
-        PRINT:"SEE IF THE BALL IS WAY OFF ON AIBO'S SIDE" WAIT:1
+        PRINT:"SEE IF THE BALL IS WAY OFF ON LETTY'S SIDE" WAIT:1
         // CHECK ONE SIDE
         IF:Head_Pan:>:35:THEN